 Transition is a challenge that our students face on a daily basis.
 These transitions take place on a range of scales.
 From the micro transition of switching thoughts between tasks to major physical transitions between environments.
 The number of individual transitions an individual will undertake throughout the day is huge.
 Each one may well be a source of stress and anxiety for each student.
 The level of this anxiety and how it is communicated to us will vary dramatically.
 As with all the actions of our students this stress may not be easy for us to interpret.
 The quotes are from Autistic people I asked but are anonymised.
 I know I do not include enough Autistic voice, I will strive to expand this in future posts (I would welcome your comments.)

 “If a child is Autistic, they do not like change.”
-This is the biggest ASD stereotype, the most widely repeated
+This is the biggest stereotype, attributed to autistic people, the most widely repeated generalisation (In schools anyway).
+It is not entirely accurate?
+A better comment would be “Change causes anxiety.” or “The thought of change out of my control is stressful”.
+Everyone to some degree […]

 Every day teachers, parents and carers are faced with potentially challenging situations.
 Many of these are defused through skillful behaviour support.
 These successful resolutions will have certain common characteristics.
 There are some essential conditions that must exist to deescalate an incident of challenging behaviour.